Supporting Educators • Promoting Learning

 I also recognised that there are unique benefits to learning in a group, including the social interaction that takes place, shared motivation, and the chance to play pieces actually written specifically for groups and ensembles.

 When working with groups I still recognised the need to provide personalised learning for each student.
 But of course the larger the group, the more difficult this inevitably became.

-Even in a small group or three students, one child in a group might find it hard to read the notes, while a second may read well but struggle with finger independence.
-The third child, meanwhile, may find timing really difficult.
-Playing musicianship games with the group may help all three towards overcoming such challenges, but each of them would ultimately benefit more from having individual input.
+Even in a small group of three students, one in a group might find it hard to read the notes, while a second may read well but struggle with finger independence.
+The third, meanwhile, may find timing really difficult.
+Playing musicianship games with the group may help all three towards overcoming such challenges, but each of them would ultimately benefit more from having individual, personalised input.

 My wide experience of teaching both groups and individuals has fairly consistently shown me that those learning as individuals tend to do so much faster and more effectively than pupils learning in a group.
 I have also observed that pupils receiving personalised tuition are far more likely to remain enthusiastic about their musical progression and goals.

 Of course, a group music-making experience can be an enormous additional benefit in enriching the musical life of those who have an individual personalised lesson.
 Music should ultimately not be promoted as an individuated and solitary experience.

 For those of us who predominantly work with individuals, I believe that finding ways to foster a sense of community within our teaching studios should be an ongoing goal, and this can be helped by also offering group workshops, shared concert performances, theory classes, duet pairings and more social events, so bringing us closer to the ideal of providing both individual tuition and group music-making activity.